marciomduarte/pokemon/README.md

 - API used: PokeAPI (https://pokeapi.co/).

 ## Notes:
-If you have a xCode below version 13.2.1, you need to change the iOS target to iOS 15.0 because Swift's concurrency because it is not available for versions below xCode 13.2.1
+If you have a xCode below version 13.2.1, you need to change the iOS target to iOS 15.0 because Swift's concurrency it is not available for versions below xCode 13.2.1

 ## WebServives